kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

    VPASlice, persisting per-container histogram data.
 On startup, checkpoints are loaded back via `InitFromCheckpointSlices`.

+**Pods on nodes without the slice label**: When a matched DaemonSet pod runs on a node that does not have the `sliceByNodeLabel` label at all, no VPASlice exists for that pod.
+The recommender skips the pod during slice aggregation (it is not included in any slice's recommendation computation) and emits a Kubernetes event on the parent VPA warning that the pod was unmatched.
+For example: `Warning UnmatchedPod Pod test-daemonset-abc on node "unlabeled-node" has no value for label "node.kubernetes.io/instance-type"; skipping VPASlice recommendation`.
+This event is also logged at `WARNING` level in the recommender logs.
+The pod continues running with its existing resource requests — neither the updater nor the admission controller modifies it, since there is no slice recommendation to apply.
+The parent VPA's `status.recommendation` remains empty (as it does for all sliced VPAs).
+Operators should ensure all nodes targeted by the DaemonSet carry the configured label to receive per-group recommendations.

 The cluster state model is extended with:
 - `VpaSlice` model type holding aggregation state, conditions, and recommendation per slice.
 - `VpaSliceID` type for indexing slices.